browninfosecguy/browninfosecguy.github.io/about me.md

 ---

-**Sonny** is a CyberSecurity Geek who lives in [Halifax](https://en.wikipedia.org/wiki/Halifax,_Nova_Scotia), Canada.
-Sonny graduated from Dalhousie University with a Master's degree in Applied Computer Science.
-After living and working in Atlantic Canada Sonny moved to Ottawa where he missed the ocean and decided to move back to Atlantic Canada.
+**Sonny** is a CyberSecurity professional based out of [Halifax](https://en.wikipedia.org/wiki/Halifax,_Nova_Scotia), Canada.
+Sonny is a regular speaker at various CyberSecurity conferences.
+Sonny holds an Engineering and Master's degree in Computer Science from Dalhousie University.

 Sonny has many interests outside CyberSecurity such as Sports, Travelling, Poker, surviving Covid-19 .....

-Sonny considers himself as an "amaterur" Malware researcher and is passionate about PowerShell.
-Sonny plans on becoming a full time PowerShell preacher if he get's tired from CyberSecurity.

 Some People Sonny deeply admire are: